Academic Cover Letter Samples

 In response to your advertised opportunity for a fellowship in experimental psychology from the Alexander von Humboldt Foundation, I am writing to you to express my interest in this fellowship.

 My PhD research included paradigms from experimental psychology alongside innovative interview techniques for assessing personality disorder traits.
-I believe combing knowledge from disparate disciplines can be uniquely effective in building new models for understanding complex phenomena such as mental disorders.
-I am therefore particularly attracted to the Alexander von Humboldt foundation as a organisation which promotes interdisciplinary, unusual and innovative approaches to research.
+I believe combining knowledge from disparate disciplines can be uniquely effective in building new models for understanding complex phenomena such as mental disorders.
+I am therefore particularly attracted to the Alexander von Humboldt foundation as an organization which promotes interdisciplinary, unusual and innovative approaches to research.

 I have a truly interdisciplinary background, having studied psychiatry and neurology as well as psychology.
 I currently hold a postdoctoral scholarship at the University of Munich, where I perform research into the assessment and classification of personality disorders.
-Having worked with a broad range of methods including interviews, reaction time measures, subliminal stimuli detection, and theoretical work., I have bee in frequent contact with both clinicians and empirical scientists, and I have experience in presenting to and learning from specialists from a wide variety of specialities within psychology.
-For example, I co-organised the Constructs of Personality Disorders conferences in 2018 which included psychologists, philosophers and psychiatrists as part of an interdisciplinary working group.
+Having worked with a broad range of methods including interviews, reaction time measures, subliminal stimuli detection, and theoretical work.
+I have been in frequent contact with both clinicians and empirical scientists, and I have experience in presenting to and learning from experts from a wide variety of specialties within psychology.
+For example, I co-organized the Constructs of Personality Disorders conferences in 2018 which included psychologists, philosophers and psychiatrists as part of an interdisciplinary working group.

-My recent research has focused on using interview methods to categorise and classify the rates of personal disorder symptoms within the general population.
+My recent research has focused on using interview methods to categorize and classify the rates of personal disorder symptoms within the general population.
 Having found evidence of higher-than-expected rates of symptoms within certain groups, particularly younger people, I was inspired to design further experiments to investigate this intriguing result.
-My background in both psychology and psychiatry makes me ideally suited for this work.
+My background in both psychology and psychiatry makes me ideally suited to this work.
 I am confident in my abilities to design and run experimental projects, having worked independently throughout my PhD on a project of my own design.
-I also demonstrated an ability to run projects to strict deadlines by completing my PhD within 36 months, and completing three manuscripts for papers during this time.
+I also demonstrated an ability to run projects and maintain strict deadlines by completing both my PhD and three manuscripts for papers within 36 months.